 A Director may be removed by an ordinary resolution of the Company before the expiration of his term of office (but without prejudice to any claim which such Director may have for damages for any breach of any contract between him and the Company) and the Company may by ordinary resolution appoint another in his place.
-Any Director so appointed shall be subject to retirement by rotation provisions in the articles of association.
 The number of Directors shall not be less than two.